bdremohameed/bdremohameed/README.md

 # I'm BADR

-Hello, I'm Badr Ibrahim Muhammad !
-I am Badr Senior graphic designer with more than 5 years of professional experience.
+I am Badr, an experienced graphic designer...I have more than 5 years of professional experience.
 I have excellent knowledge of Photoshop and 3D Blender designs.
 I also worked in the field of programming Android and computer applications in JavaScript and Visual Studio

 ## 📞 Contact information
 * 📞: +20 111 216 2908